 She added: “We have the real use of women and children in the real world [as sex objects] and this kind of paraphernalia reinforces that message.”

 While I fully agree with Dr. Richardson that a huge proportion of men worldwide treat women as sex objects, and that if they can pull it off would rather have relationship-less sex than have sexual relations with a whole, independent person, I’m afraid that the good doctor is fighting a battle that was already lost long before sex robots came on the scene.
 To my limited knowledge there has never been a society in history in which men treated women as friends and equal companions instead of as sex objects.
-I really don’t see how the advent of sex robots is going to change that – except that perhaps a few of the more obnoxious males might be attracted away from attacking human female prey with their pathetic little dicks.
+I really don’t see how the advent of sex robots is going to change that – except that perhaps a few of the more obnoxious males might be attracted away from attacking human female and underage prey with their pathetic little dicks.

 In this vein, NBC goes on to comment that “Sex dolls are nothing new, but there is rising interest in robots that can be used for sexual purposes, with electronics and robotic companies hastily trying to get them to market.”